Raid-Training-Initiative/RTI-API/README.md

 * Step 3: Make HTTP requests to the server, e.g. `GET http://localhost:8080/status`.

 ## Restoring Data
+The API won't do much without data to expose.
 If there is a database already created and backed up into a dump folder, then you can restore this data for use within the API.

 * Step 1: [Install Mongo Tools](https://docs.mongodb.com/database-tools/installation/installation-windows/) and add its `bin` folder to your PATH.
 * Step 2: Connect to MongoDB (this can be done via running `mongo` in a terminal or via a GUI like [Robo 3T](https://robomongo.org/download)).